mabuelmagdd/CloudDevOpsProject/README.md

 - Installing necessary packages such as Git, Docker, Java, Jenkins, Minikube and SonarQube.
 - Setting up environment variables and configuring the instance to run the application.

-This section uses Ansible roles for better organization and reusability.
+This section uses Ansible roles and dynamic inventory for better organization and reusability.
 Detailed steps can be found in the [Ansible README](./Ansible/README.md).

 ---